 Quick Pickled Onions Go Well With:

-- Pulled pork sandwiches – pickled red onions + pulled pork = PERFECTION (BTW, I have these awesome Instant Pot pulled pork recipes that you should try).
+- Pulled pork sandwiches – pickled red onions + pulled pork = PERFECTION (BTW, I have an awesome Instant Pot Pulled Pork recipe that you should try).

-- Salads – adding pickled onions to salads is a great way to add flavor and texture.
+- Salads – adding pickled onions to salads like my Fig, Pistachio, and Goat Cheese Salad is a great way to add flavor and texture.

 Pickling is basically a process that helps you to preserve veggies or to extend their lifespan.